A Look at Jack Johnson’s Two T218 Champions Cards

 All kinds of sports are included in the set but boxing is the key sport is featured.
 There’s no doubt that the two most desirable cards in the set are those depicting Hall of Fame fighter Jack Johnson.

 One of Johnson’s cards is a front-facing view of him while the other one is a classic picture used in other sets featuring him from the side.
 But which is the more popular?

 The side view card of Johnson shown here at the top is the one that most collectors are probably most familiar with — at least the picture on it.
 The picture was used on other Johnson cards, including those found in modern sets.
-In low-grade condition, the card starts around $15.
+As of 2020, prices for these cards have risen.
+In low-grade condition, the card starts around $25.

 Unlike the side view card, this one has a vertical layout.
 Another key difference is that, while Johnson is wearing gloves in the horizontal side view card, he is shown without them here.

 Why the difference in price?
 Well much of that is tied to the rarity of each card.
 A quick glance at PSA’s population report helps show that.
 While more than 350 of the side view cards have been graded, PSA has only graded about 225 of the front view cards to date.